Andrea-Augello/Binary-calculator/README.md

 * FTDI-TX to RPi-GPIO15 (RX)
 * FTDI-Ground to RPi-GND

-The micro USB of the FTDI module was connected tho a USB port on a computer with the appropriate software to use it.
+The micro USB of the FTDI module was connected to a USB port on a computer with the appropriate software to use it.
-Without this module it would not have been possible to send data to and from the  Board.
+Without this module, it would not have been possible to send data to and from the  Board.

 ### I/O choices

-### Pull down resistors
+### Pull-down resistors

 ## Environment